100mslive/100ms-docs/common/faq.md

 #### Does the 100ms platform provide analytics on room, session, and each user, including data such as time spent per user, total session length, and number of peers in a room?

-You can get analytics about rooms, sessions, peers and morein multiple ways based on feasibility and your requirements.
+You can get analytics about rooms, sessions, peers and more in multiple ways based on feasibility and your requirements.

-1. You can use the l[ist sessions server API](/docs/server-side/v2/Sessions/list-sessions) to fetch the list of sessions for a particular data/time range and you can also filter these for a particular room.
+1. You can use the [list sessions server API](/docs/server-side/v2/Sessions/list-sessions) to fetch the list of sessions for a particular data/time range and you can also filter these for a particular room.
 This API will provide data such as list of peers, their room join/leave time, session start/end time, etc,.

 2. If you need to get the session details for an active room (ongoing session), you can use our [Active room server APIs](/docs/server-side/v2/active-rooms/overview) to fetch the details and perform some actions on peers from your server side.